o3de/o3de.org/content/docs/userguide/ui-editor-rulers-guides.md

+description: ' Use Rulers and Guides in &ALYlong;''s &ui-canvas-editor; to visually guide the placement of game UI elements on your UI canvas. '
+slug: ui-editor-rulers-guides
+title: Rulers and Guides
+---
 # Rulers and Guides<a name="ui-editor-rulers-guides"></a>

 Use **Rulers** and **Guides** to visually guide the placement of your UI elements on your UI canvas\.